 \subsection{Unbinned results}

 In Table \ref{tab:resultados parametros sin binear} we show the fitted values of the cosmological parameters using the full redshift range of the data.
-For the Hubble constant we obtain an intermediate value between CMB and SH0ES of $H_0 \approx 70$ km $\text{s}^{-1} \text{Mpc}^{-1}$.
-In fact, if we include bins 7 and 8, the dynamic trend becomes more robust, with $H_0$ decreasing again for these bins.
+For the Hubble constant, we obtain an intermediate value between CMB and SH0ES of $H_0 \approx 70$ km $\text{s}^{-1} \text{Mpc}^{-1}$.
+In fact, if we include bins 7 and 8, the dynamic trend becomes more robust, with $H_0$ decreasing once again for these bins.

-The results show a dynamical trend in $H_0$ with a statistical significance up to $1.5\sigma$, for the quadratic parameterization \eqref{eq: Función cuadrática} and up to $2.3\sigma$ for the Fourier parameterization \eqref{eq: modelo cos(2x)}, indicating a preference for a non constant model.
+The results show a dynamical trend in $H_0$ with a statistical significance up to $1.5\sigma$, for the quadratic parameterization \eqref{eq: Función cuadrática} and up to $2.3\sigma$ for the Fourier parameterization \eqref{eq: modelo cos(2x)}, indicating a preference for a non-constant model.
 However, the values in $\Delta$AIC and the Bayes factor $B$, which penalize the extra parameters in the dynamical models, do not provide substantial support for the quadratic function against a constant value.
 From a Bayesian point of view, both the quadratic function and a constant $H_0$ fit the bins results equally well.
-Similar conclusions are obtained for the Fourier parameterization, except for the results of Base+DES, which have the highest $\Delta$AIC and $B$ values showing a substantial preference for the dynamical model, according to the Jeffrey's scale.
+Similar conclusions are obtained for the Fourier parameterization, except for the results of Base+DES, which have the highest $\Delta$AIC and $B$ values showing a substantial preference for the dynamical model, according to Jeffrey's scale.

-Remarkably, the value of $\widetilde{H}_0 (z=0)$ for both models, as shown in tables \ref{tab:resultados cuadrática} and \ref{tab:resultados cos2x}, is in complete agreement with that obtained by SH0ES, $H_0 = 73.04 \pm 1.04$ km $\text{s}^{-1}$$ \text{Mpc}^{-1}$.
+Remarkably, the value of $\widetilde{H}_0 (z=0)$ for both models, as shown in Tables \ref{tab:resultados cuadrática} and \ref{tab:resultados cos2x}, is in complete agreement with that obtained by SH0ES, $H_0 = 73.04 \pm 1.04$ km $\text{s}^{-1}$$ \text{Mpc}^{-1}$.

-We highlight that the three data sets, which use different SNe samples, show similar behaviors even though each sample differs in its content and methodology.
-Because of this, we can infer that this trend is not caused by uncountable systematic errors in the SNe parameters and it is more of an intrinsic behavior guided by the data.
+We highlight that the three datasets, which use different SNe samples, show similar behaviors even though each sample differs in its content and methodology.
+Because of this, we can infer that this trend is not caused by uncountable systematic errors in the SNe parameters, and it is more an intrinsic behavior guided by the data.